Homeowner inspecting wet drywall with moisture meter to decide whether water-damaged drywall can be saved or replaced

 Should drywall always be replaced after water exposure?

-No. Many drywall sections can be saved if moisture exposure is brief and drying begins quickly.
+No. Many drywall sections can be saved if the water was clean, exposure was brief, drying began quickly, and the material remains firm.

 Final Thoughts: Making the Right Decision About Wet Drywall

-By evaluating exposure time, moisture severity, and structural condition, homeowners can make informed decisions that protect both safety and property value.
+By evaluating exposure time, moisture severity, and material condition, homeowners can make informed decisions that protect both safety and property value.